samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 ---
-title: "An Overview of the Quality"
+title: "An Overview of The Quality"
 ---

 One of the most famous of the Buddha’s teachings is him summarizing the Quality to a group of 1,250 worthy ones.